byronpendason/byronpendason.github.io/young_penda.md

 "Your brother loved you," Cadwallon replied, "That love motivated him to be at your side.
 Do not fault him for that."

-The emotions that Penda had been holding in came flooding out as he began to weep for his brother.
+The emotions that Penda had been holding in came flooding out as he began to weep for his brother's loss.

 Eowa was busy scanning the perimeter of the woods, diligently watching for the ettin.
 Penda had spent every night since the death of Coenwalh in the swamp, trying to coax out Wāse, to no avail.
 Tonight, however, Penda couldn't stay away.
 He needed to be here for his brother's funeral, so Eowa had assured him he would keep watch.